 A new application is one in which DOE support for the proposed research is being requested for the first time.
+A renewal application requests additional funding for a period of time following a current award.
 Only new applications will be accepted under this FOA.